51Degrees/documentation/src/info/wordpress.md

 4. Check `Send Page View` if you want to send Default Page View hits along with Custom Dimensions.
 It is only recommended if you have not already integrated with any other Google Analytics plugin to avoid data duplication.

 5. Click `Save Changes`.
-This will prompt to new Custom Dimensions screen where you can find all the Custom Dimensions available with the resource key.
+This will prompt to the new Custom Dimensions screen where you can find all the Custom Dimensions available with the Resource Key.

 6. Click on `Enable Google Analytics Tracking` to enable tracking of all the Device Data Properties as Custom Dimensions.